U.S. regulators probe June rupture of new VW with Takata airbag

-DETROIT (Reuters) - U.S. safety regulators on Monday said they have directed the U.S. units of Volkswagen AG (VOWG_p.DE) and air bag maker Takata Corp 7312.T to provide information on the June rupture of a side air bag in a 2015 model VW Tiguan.
+DETROIT, Aug 17 (Reuters) - U.S. safety regulators on Monday said they have directed the U.S. units of Volkswagen AG and air bag maker Takata Corp to provide information on the June rupture of a side air bag in a 2015 model VW Tiguan.

 The late-model Tiguan does not fit the pattern of more than 17 million older-model vehicles with potentially defective Takata front air bags that have been recalled.
 All of the recalled vehicles are at least five years old and most were made from 2000 to 2007.